jurchiks33/Drawing-app-p5.js/Task_2.md

                            also more shape selection, random image generation and updated styling with CSS.

     3.Testing: After all features are in place, focus will shift to better performance and user experience, also code refactoring making it nice and clean.

+    4. User Feedback: Will try to gather user feedback on compleated app to improve apps usability.
+Also this step will involve conducting user test sessions, to collect feedback about available tools and tools that can be added to the application and possible adjustements to the app after user feedback.